Connecting to Markets

-Access connects MEG’s Christina Lake Project to the large upgrading, refining and transportation hub near Edmonton, Alberta.
-From the Edmonton hub, we are able to connect to markets from the Pacific coast and the U.S. Rocky Mountain region in the west, to the Great Lakes and U.S. Mid-continent in the east.
+Access Pipeline connects MEG’s Christina Lake Project to a upgrading, refining and transportation hub in the Edmonton, Alberta area.
+From the Edmonton hub, we are able to connect our northern Alberta production base to current and emerging markets in North America and beyond.

 At the same time as diluted bitumen is moved to customers on the Access Pipeline, a smaller pipe running in the opposite direction from the Edmonton hub to our Christina Lake facility helps ensure a reliable supply of diluent for blending into our products.

 In the third quarter of 2014, MEG completed an expansion of the Access Pipeline, which included the construction of a 42‐inch blend line from the Christina Lake Project to the Edmonton, Alberta area.
 The expansion of the Access Pipeline will accommodate anticipated increases in production from the Christina Lake Project as well as provide expansion capacity for future production volumes from our Surmont and Growth Property areas.